Top 10 Things To Consider Before Renovating Your Kitchen

 9. A renovation should be an investment that adds value to your home

-It might seem enticing to keep costs down by opting for cheaper labor, appliances and materials but it's important to think long-term.
+It might seem enticing to keep costs down by opting for cheaper labour, appliances, and materials but it's important to think long-term.
 A renovation is an investment which adds value to your home and cutting corners could end up costing you more in the long run.
-Sticking to reputable, well-known brands like Caesarstone creates a quality finish which will appeal to any future potential buyers.
+Sticking to reputable, well-known brands like Caesarstone creates a quality finish that will last you a long time, and to appeal to any future potential buyers.

 10. The small touches add up